 The Stone Federation recommends that the design team and the client should visit the mine or the quarry to examine the geological characteristics that are typically present in the different beds of stone and understand the normal acceptance and rejection procedures that are employed in the extraction and processing sites.

-Many teams come from or via London, so we suggest (as per the National Rail 2013 timetable) the 8.35am train from London Waterloo with an arrival time in Weymouth at 11.13am.
+Many teams come from or via London, so we suggest the 8.35am train from London Waterloo with an arrival time in Weymouth at 11.15am (as per the National Rail 2016 timetable).
 Portland is only a short taxi journey from Weymouth.

 Should you require an overnight stay on Portland, we suggest the Heights Hotel.